PickingUpPieces/nperf/README.md

 * `-a`, `--ip <IP>` — IP address to measure against/listen on

   Default value: `0.0.0.0`
-* `-p`, `--port <PORT>` — Port number to measure against, receiver listen on
+* `-p`, `--port <PORT>` — Port number for sender to measure against and receiver to listen on

   Default value: `45001`
-* `-c`, `--sender-port <SENDER_PORT>` — Port number senders send from
+* `-s`, `--sender-port <SENDER_PORT>` — Port number the sender uses to send packets

   Default value: `46001`
 * `--parallel <PARALLEL>` — Start multiple sender/receiver threads in parallel.
-The port number will be incremented automatically
+The port number is incremented automatically for every thread

   Default value: `1`
-* `-r`, `--run-infinite` — Don't stop the node after the first measurement
+* `-r`, `--run-infinite` — Do not finish the execution after the first measurement

   Default value: `false`

   Possible values: `true`, `false`

-* `-i`, `--interval <INTERVAL>` — Interval printouts of the statistic in seconds (0 to disable)
+* `-i`, `--interval <INTERVAL>` — Interval printouts of the statistic in seconds (0 to disable).
+WARNING: Interval statistics are printed at the end of the test, not at the interval!

   Default value: `0`
-* `-l`, `--datagram-size <DATAGRAM_SIZE>` — Set length of single datagram (Without IP and UDP headers)
+* `-l`, `--datagram-size <DATAGRAM_SIZE>` — Length of single datagram (Without IP and UDP headers)

   Default value: `1472`
 * `-t`, `--time <TIME>` — Amount of seconds to run the test for

   Default value: `10`
 * `--with-core-affinity` — Pin each thread to an individual core.
-The receiver threads start from the last core, the sender threads from the second core.
-This way each receiver/sender pair should operate on the same NUMA core
+The receiver threads start from the last core downwards, while the sender threads are pinned from the first core upwards

   Default value: `false`

   Possible values: `true`, `false`

-* `--with-numa-affinity` — Pin sender/receiver threads to different NUMA nodes
+* `--with-numa-affinity` — Pin sender/receiver threads alternating to the available NUMA nodes

   Default value: `false`

   Possible values: `true`, `false`

-* `--with-gsro` — Enable GSO/GRO on socket
+* `--with-gsro` — Enable GSO or GRO for the sender/receiver.
+The gso_size is set with --with-gso-buffer

   Default value: `false`

   Possible values: `true`, `false`

+* `--bandwidth <BANDWIDTH>` — Use kernel pacing to ensure a send bandwidth in total (not per thread) in Mbit/s (0 for disabled)

+  Default value: `0`
 * `--with-gso-buffer <WITH_GSO_BUFFER>` — Set GSO buffer size which overwrites the MSS by default if GSO/GRO is enabled

   Default value: `64768`
-* `--with-mss <WITH_MSS>` — Set transmit buffer size.
+* `--with-mss <WITH_MSS>` — Set the transmit buffer size.
+Multiple smaller datagrams can be send with one packet of MSS size.
+The MSS is the size of the packets sent out by nPerf.
 Gets overwritten by GSO/GRO buffer size if GSO/GRO is enabled

   Default value: `1472`
-* `--with-ip-frag` — Disable fragmentation on sending socket
+* `--with-ip-frag` — Enable IP fragmentation on sending socket

   Default value: `false`